|

 biofamilies, typical multi-generational stepfamilies

-and legal environ-ments.
+legal environments.
 These combine to create many more possible routes to the final

 family-development step of "co-parent death and survivors' grieving."